go-ethereum

 eth.accounts

 An array containing a single address will be displayed in the terminal, despite no accounts having yet been explicitly created.
-This is the "coinbase" account.
-The coinbase address is the recipient of the total amount of ether created at the local network genesis.
-Querying the ether balance of the coinbase account will return a very large number.
-The coinbase account can be invoked as eth.accounts[0] or as eth.coinbase:
+This is the "developer" account.
+The developer address is the recipient of the total amount of ether created at the local network genesis.
+Querying the ether balance of the developer account will return a very large number.
+The developer account can be invoked as eth.accounts[0].

 The following command can be used to query the balance.
 The return value is in units of Wei, which is divided by 118 to give units of ether.
 This can be done explicitly or by calling the web3.FromWei() function: